 All inventions and research described in this monograph were earned with great effort, during painstaking research.
 They required long-term thinking them over, numerous verifications, modifications, and improvements.
-Their present formulation required my continual familiarizing with the actual level of science and technology in relevant areas, and is the result of a long-term research effort extending for almost my entire productive life (i.e. extending from monograph.)
+Their present formulation required my continual familiarizing with the actual level of science and technology in relevant areas, and is the result of a long-term research effort extending for almost my entire productive life (i.e. extending from 1972 until the time of writing this monograph in 2004, that means already for more than 30 years).
+Thus, it is not true, as some people would be inclined to believe, that these numerous inventions appeared instantly in a final form inspired in some miraculous manner or being given to me by some kind of superior beings.
+Let us hope that as such they are going to be considered as "earned" with a sufficient effort and sacrifices, to be included one day into a permanent accomplishment of our civilisation.
+(For an explanation what is this "earning" - see the Moral Law of Earning Everything explained in item #3A of subsection I4.1.1 of this monograph.)

-C3.
+F3.
 The principle of operation of the Oscillatory Chamber